 Potting soil is crucial for growing potted plants but it can get really expensive.
 So I did research on how often you need to change the soil.
 This will help save you time, money, and effort for your potted plants as well.

-You should change the soil in your potted plants every two years as a general idea.
-This depends on the condition of the soil.
-With some fast-growing plants, you may need to change the soil in a year.
-But for slow-growing plants, you may not need to change the soil for several years.
+You should change soil in potted plants every 12 to 18 months.
+This depends on the condition of the soil and how actively you are growing plants.
+With some fast-growing plants you may need to change it in a year.
+For slow-growing plants you may need to change it in 18 months.

 The potting soil will last you based on how fast the plants consume the nutrients from it.
 You need to understand when you can change the soil, what kind of soil to use, and how you should change the soil.